Our Brexit Promise

 Current rules, which keep the cost of calls, messages and internet

-Under a no-deal Brexit, the availability and pricing of mobile roaming in the EU would be a commercial question for mobile operators.
-As a result, surcharge-free mobile roaming in the EU may not continue to be standard across every mobile phone package from that point.
+Under a no-deal Brexit, the availability and pricing of mobile roaming in the EU would be a decision for mobile operators.
+As a result, surcharge-free mobile roaming in the EU may not continue.
 Roaming may also be offered with different terms and conditions.
-This might affect the
+This might affect the amount of calls that you can make, texts you can send and data you can consume.
+Please check with your mobile phone provider before you travel.

 For more details on mobile roaming: www.gov.uk/government/publications/mobile-roaming-if-theres-no-brexit-deal/mobile-roaming-if-theres-no-brexit-deal